nimrodpar/CourseraMLAssignments/README.md

 * If your AD system reports many anomalies as good examples, try coming up with more features (these can be extrpolated from existing features) that better reflect anomalies (i.e. get a very high or low value).

 #### Recommender Systems
+* You can extract features automatically in this setting.
+Say you have already learned the users perefences vector Theta.
+And you have a new movie with rating R(i) from the users, but you don't know how to extract the features (say is it a romance/action movie? etc.).
+You can just apply Theta * R(i) and you'll get the features according to the users the model is already trained on.
+Then you can use these features to create recommendations for other users.